MySQL Point-in-Time Backup & Recovery Guide

 mysqldump -u root -p --single-transaction --quick ncristea > backup_$(date +%Y%m%d_%H%M%S).sql

-If you need to back up multiple databases, specify each one by name.
-To back up all databases on the server, use the --all-databases flag.
+To back up all databases on the server, use the --all-databases flag instead of specifying a single database name.

 mysqldump -u root -p --single-transaction --quick --all-databases > full_backup_$(date +%Y%m%d_%H%M%S).sql

-Compress the backup file to save space and reduce transfer time when copying to backup storage.
+After the backup file is created, compress it to save disk space and reduce the time required to copy it to backup storage.

 gzip backup_20240615_120000.sql